Palmr/java-off-heap-leak-example/Readme.md

 ## Running

 // TODO - Instructions for running this to get results as per the demo required in the presentation

+  - Make sure you're running on Oracle JDK 1.8
+    - `export JAVA_HOME=/path/to/oracle/jdk/on/your/machine`
+  - Unzip distribution and go into it's folder
+    - `unzip OffHeapLeakExample-1.0-SNAPSHOT.zip`
+    - `cd OffHeapLeakExample-1.0-SNAPSHOT`
+  - Run the application from the root folder
+    - `./bin/OffHeapLeakExample`